annuhuss/OOP-Traits/README.md

 </p>

 <p>
-By the way, I have written a fruitful article on Interfaces, Traits and Abstract Classes, wherein Traits are combined by other PHP’s OOP features.
+By the way, I have written a fruitful article on Interfaces, Traits and Abstract Classes, wherein Traits are combined by other PHPs OOP features.
 The article can be reached by this <a href="https://medium.com/@annuhuss/some-of-the-phps-object-model-features-interfaces-traits-and-abstract-classes-f98c4509592b/"><i>Link</i></a>.
-Additionally, PHP’s documentation on Traits can also be found by this <a href="https://www.php.net/manual/en/language.oop5.traits.php/"><i>Link</i></a>.
+Additionally, PHPs documentation on Traits can also be found by this <a href="https://www.php.net/manual/en/language.oop5.traits.php/"><i>Link</i></a>.
 </p>

 <p>